Azure/azure-sdk-for-js/documentation/Generate-code-from-TypeSpec.md

 Make sure you are familiar with Git.

 See [Prerequisite](https://www.npmjs.com/package/@azure-tools/typespec-ts) of `@azure-tools/typespec-ts`.
-Make sure that NodeJS, JDK is installed.
+Make sure that NodeJS is installed.

 # Generate SDK